TechGrounds-Cloud8/cloud8-yismailmo/Azure_cloud/week-5-Azure/Vnet.md

 Create a Virtual Network with the following requirements:

 - Region: Western Europe
-Name: Lab-VNet
+- Name: Lab-VNet
-IP range: 10.0.0.0/16
+- IP range: 10.0.0.0/16

-Prerequisites for Subnet 1:
+**Prerequisites for Subnet 1**:

-Name: Subnet-1
+- Name: Subnet-1
-IP Range: 10.0.0.0/24
+- IP Range: 10.0.0.0/24
-This subnet must not have a route to the internet
+- This subnet must not have a route to the internet

-Prerequisites for Subnet 2:
+**Prerequisites for Subnet 2**:

-Name: Subnet-2
+- ame: Subnet-2
-IP Range: 10.0.1.0/24
+- IP Range: 10.0.1.0/24

 ![Vnet](../../00_includes/AZ10Vnet.png)

 ### Task 2:

-Create a VM with the following requirements:
+**Create a VM with the following requirements:
-An apache server must be installed with the following custom data:
+An apache server must be installed with the following custom data**:

 #!/bin/bash

 sudo su

 apt update

 apt install apache2 -y

 ufw allow 'Apache'

 systemctl enable apache2

 systemctl restart apache2

 No SSH access is required, but HTTP

-Subnet: Subnet-2
+- Subnet: Subnet-2
-Public IP: Enabled
+- Public IP: Enabled

-Check if your website is reachable
+**Check if your website is reachable**

 ![VM](../../00_includes/AZ10VM.png)

 ![Webserverworks](../../00_includes/AZ10webserverworks.png)

 # Challenges overcame
-Actually i did this assignment when I was creating the firewall, where I had to create a Vnet and VM.
-Then checked whether webserver was working with only HTTP and SSH access.
+Actually i did this assignment when I was creating the firewall in assignment 8, where I had to create a Vnet and VM.
+Then checked whether webserver was working with only HTTP and not with a SSH access.

 # Sources